parthivghose2919/Hacktoberfest-23/RULES.md

 - <b>Those who have not registered yet for hacktoberfest can get themselves registered <a href="https://hacktoberfest.com/auth/"> here .</a></b>

-- <b>All issues must be Resolved within 5 days time or the PR will be closed.
+- <b>All issues must be Resolved within 5 days time or the PR will be closed.</b>

+- <b>All the changes must be in accordance with clubs associated to BIT Mesra only.</b>

 # Prizes 🏆